It's easier and cheaper than you think.

 Well, when it comes to design, possibly, but I like what I like and honestly what's so crazy about wooden countertops?

 Every countertop material out there requires some kind of care and has issues.
-Marble stains, granite chips and formica peels.
+Marble stains, granite and laminate counters chip and formica peels.
 Plus none of them are cheap.

-Wood seemed sensible to me, plus it was warm and elegant.
+Wood seemed sensible to me, a good choice, plus it was warm and elegant.
 Dining tables are made of wood.
 Boats are made of wood.
 Why not a countertop?

 No one really had a good answer for me, but I lost out.